Senior Instructor of Sociology

 Teaching: Sociological perspectives, human sexuality and social change.

-Gina Carreno-Lukasik is Senior Instructor of Sociology at Florida Atlantic University.
-She regularly teaches Sociological Perspectives (SYG 1000) and Human Sexuality and Social Change (SYP 3060).
-She also has taught Medicine and Society (SYA 4930), Family and Society (SYO 4100), Social Problems (SYG 2010), and Men, Women, and Work (SYO 4370).
-She also teaches Learning Strategy and Human Development (SLS 1503) for first-year students in the Arts and Letters Learning Community.
-In the future she hopes to develop and teach courses on disability and society as well as animals and society.
-Dr. Carreno-Lukasik aims to introduce students to the basic concepts within sociology and its subfields, help students use their sociological imagination to analyze current social problems as well as examine their own lives, and develop their critical thinking as well as verbal and written communication skills.
-She tries to foster her students’ sensitivity to diversity (race-ethnicity, gender, sexuality, social class, age, disability, etc.).
-In short, she hopes that her courses not only introduce students to the discipline of sociology but also help them become more informed and empathic human beings.
-Carreno-Lukasik has received an Excellence and Innovation in Undergraduate Teaching Award, and she twice was nominated for Distinguished Teacher of the Year.
+I am Gina Carreno-Lukasik, Senior Instructor of Sociology at Florida Atlantic University.
+I have taught at FAU since 2002.
+I regularly teach Sociological Perspectives, Human Sexuality and Social Change, and also Animals and Society.
+Every fall I also teach Learning Strategy and Human Development for first-year students in the Arts and Letters Learning Community.
+In my classes I strive to introduce students to the basic concepts within sociology and its subfields, help students use their sociological imagination to analyze current social problems as well as examine their own lives, and develop their critical thinking as well as verbal and written communication skills.
+I try to foster students’ sensitivity to diversity (race-ethnicity, gender, sexuality, social class, age, disability, etc.).
+In short, I hope that my courses not only introduce students to the discipline of sociology but also help them become more informed and empathic human beings.
+I have received an Excellence and Innovation in Undergraduate Teaching Award, and I am involved in student life in many ways including my role as a Faculty Owl Leader.
+Outside of FAU, I cherish spending time with my husband Greg, daughter Natalia, cats Princess and Jolly, and hamster Summer.